Raid55/mBoard/README.md

 # mBoard

 Movie Board - a simple react app written in typescript.
+This project was completed as part of a take home.

 This is super crude and done quickly, not everything is "best practice" but I tried my best.
 Some features are not finished the following should be: